 - deductions for a survivor benefit plan.

 Contrary to popular belief, you can get a share of a military pension if you’ve been married for less than 10 years.
 The “10-10 test” refers to a rule that triggers garnishment of the pension.
 Essentially, if the service member has served at least 10 years and the parties were married for 10 years during the member’s military service including “creditable service” in the Guard or Reserves, then DFAS divides the monthly pension check and sends the correct portion to each ex-spouse.
-Otherwise, if the “10-10” test isn’t met, then the family court still awards division of the pension, but the military spouse is responsible for making the monthly payments to the ex-spouse.
+Otherwise, if the “10-10” test isn’t met, then the family court still awards the division of the pension, but the military spouse is responsible for making the monthly payments to the ex-spouse.

-The basic criteria is that the marriage must have lasted at least 20 years, the military member served for at least 20 years, and the marriage overlapped with the member’s military service for at least 20 years.
+The basic criteria are that the marriage must have lasted at least 20 years, the military member served for at least 20 years, and the marriage overlapped with the member’s military service for at least 20 years.
 If those criteria are met, a former spouse remains eligible for Tricare coverage for the rest of their lives unless they remarry.
 If the marriage lasted at least 20 years, and at least 15 of those years overlapped with the member’s military service, then the former spouse remains eligible for Tricare for one year after the date of the divorce.

-Dividing the Military Pension
+Dividing a Military Pension in South Carolina

 There are typically three ways to divide a military pension.
 First, the court may award a percentage of the pension.
 Second, the court may award an exact dollar amount from the pension.
 Third, the court may award money or other assets in lieu of a share of the military pension.